-The issues for 2020:
+The issues for 2020

-- Practices demonstrating the benefits and risks of enforcing author (or community) rights on cultural assets. - State support for creativity in all cultural fields is central (incidentally, this already happens in nearly all developed countries and is even a major export item in several of their economies when proper conditions apply). - How the UNESCO convention on cultural diversity may positively impact on fair trade of digital cultural goods. - A reflection on the various mechanisms of public support to local content production: not only State aids and grants, but also other indirect mechanisms such as quotas of local production, obligation to reinvest in local cultural production part of profits of multinational companies, stimulus to public service media. - Consider cases which illustrate how and how much Internet platforms contribute to the production and circulation of local content to the benefit of local/national cultures. - Development of local capacities for proper digitization of local content, including an enabling environment to secure digital assets while minimizing barriers to their broad use.
+- Practices demonstrating the benefits and risks of enforcing author (or community) rights on cultural assets.

+- State support to creation in all cultural fields is central (incidentally, this already happens in nearly all developed countries and is even a major export item in several of their economies when proper conditions apply).

+- How the UNESCO convention on cultural diversity may positively impact on fair trade of digital cultural goods

+- A reflection on the various mechanisms of public support to local content production: not only State aids and grants, but also other indirect mechanisms such as quotas of local production, obligation to reinvest locally part of profits of multinational companies, stimulus to public service media.

+- Consider cases which illustrate how and how much Internet platforms contribute to the production and circulation of local content to the benefit of local/national cultures.

+- Development of local capacities for proper digitization of local content, including an enabling environment to secure digital assets while minimizing barriers to their broad use.

 - Development of local capacities to use cryptography for protection of sensitive content.
 Include the creative use of local networks and encrypted tools by communities to protect their content without renouncing to broader communication in a safer way.
-This includes the free use of locally available spectrum to effectively enable community networks and media. - In this sense, the issue of digital sovereignty raised by some European governments applies also to this specific field, where the localization of citizens' data related to contents and the content itself are not negligible.
+This includes the free use of locally available spectrum to effectively enable community networks and media.

+- In this sense, the issue of Digital sovereignty raised by some European governments applies also to this specific field, where the localization of data of citizens related to contents and the content itself, it's not so negligible as it could be considered.